Polaris recalling ATV models due to fire hazard - NewsBreak

 The word Polaris is stamped on the front grille, as well as along the side of the vehicle, with either the word Sportsman or Scrambler.
 The model name, including XP, is also printed on the side of the chassis, and the VIN is located near the left rear frame.

-Consumers should stop using the recalled vehicles and contact a Polaris dealer to schedule a free repair.Police investigating shooting at Youngstown bar
+Consumers should stop using the recalled vehicles and contact a Polaris dealer to schedule a free repair.Pennsylvania AG announces $1 million settlement with CarMax

 The firm has gotten reports of at least 16 instances of the vehicles catching fire, one of them resulting in injury.
 However, that case occurred outside the United States.